gsb-public/gsb_theme/README.md

 Legacy browser support
 ======================

-Browser specific changes for IE are made inline using a class.
-For example ".ie8 &" under the element that you need to adjust, with the changes nested beneath the browser class.
+Browser specific changes for IE are made by using a class.
+For example, use ".ie8 &" under the element that you need to adjust, with the changes nested beneath the browser class.